slawomirmarczynski/suftware/docs/index.rst

 density estimation algorithm DEFT, described in [#Chen2018]_, [#Kinney2015]_, and [#Kinney2014]_.
 The image on the right shows DEFT applied to alcohol consumption data from the World Health Organization.
-This computation takes about 0.25 seconds on a standard laptop computer.
+This computation took about 0.25 seconds on a standard laptop computer.

 Code for this and other examples can be found on the :doc:`examples` page.
+The :doc:`tutorial` page contains a short tutorial on how to use SUFTware.
-See the :doc:`documentation` page for details on the SUFTware API.
+The :doc:`documentation` page details the SUFTware API.

 Installation
 ------------